 - The high-voltage distribution line utilizes it.

-- The pin-type insulator is easy to construct and requires minimal maintenance.
+- The pin-type insulators are easy to construct and requires minimal maintenance.

 - It can be used both vertically and horizontally.